intel-analytics/ipex-llm/python/llm/README.md

 ### Verified Models & Examples

-BigDL-LLM can be applied to transformer-based models.
+By design, BigDL-LLM can be applied to any transformer-based model.
 Here's a list of verified models along with examples for CPU and GPU usage:

 | Model      | CPU Example                                                    | GPU Example                                                     |
 |------------|----------------------------------------------------------------|-----------------------------------------------------------------|